-- Aspira: California mental health practitioners can meet continuing education requirements with this provider's comprehensive menu of self-paced courses.
+- Aspira California mental health practitioners can meet continuing education requirements by taking advantage of this provider's comprehensive selection of self-paced courses.
 LPCCs may take courses that examine specific behavioral or emotional diagnoses, patient populations, and practice management techniques.
-A counselor downloads a course outline and reading material, and completes the exam when he or she feels ready.
+Individuals download a course and reading material and then complete an exam when they feel ready.

-- American Counseling Association: This professional organization offers its members extensive continuing education options.
-In addition to a free monthly online CE course, counselors may also earn credits through ACA conferences and workshops, webinars, podcasts, online classes, and downloadable self-study courses.
+- American Counseling Association This professional organization offers its members extensive continuing education opportunities.
+In addition to a free monthly online continuing education course, counselors may also earn credits through ACA conferences and workshops, webinars, podcasts, online classes, and downloadable self-study courses.

-- California Association of Licensed Professional Clinical Counselors: This professional organization advocates public policy and supports California LPCCs through legislative updates, continuing education options, and networking opportunities.
+- California Association for Licensed Professional Clinical Counselors This organization advocates for public policy and supports California LPCCs through legislative updates, continuing education, and networking opportunities.

-- California Department of Education Counseling and Student Support Funding: California school counselors can access information about district and federal funding sources for counseling and student support services.
+- California Department of Education - Counseling and Student Support Funding California school counselors can visit this site to access information about district and federal funding sources for counseling and student support services.

-- California Victim Compensation Board: California mental health practitioners working with patients who are victims of crime may find this site useful.
-Links to legal assistance, Social Security information, medical resources, and a lengthy list of victim advocacy organizations are included.
+- California Victim Compensation Board California mental health practitioners working with patients who are victims of a crime may find this site useful.
+The site features links to legal assistance, Social Security information, medical resources, and a lengthy list of victim advocacy organizations.

-- California Counseling Association: The California branch of the American Counseling Association emphasizes community outreach, advocacy, and social responsibility in practice.
+- California Counseling Association The California branch of ACA emphasizes community outreach, advocacy, and social responsibility in practice.
 Membership benefits include local and regional conferences, professional and leadership development options, and discounts from practice management vendors.
-Student members are welcome, and may network with professional peers by volunteering as event staff.
+Student members are welcome and may network with professional peers by volunteering as event staff.

-- California Association of Marriage and Family Therapists: This organization advances the marriage and family therapist profession, and welcomes California mental health practitioners in all specialties.
+- California Association of Marriage and Family Therapists This organization advances the marriage and family therapist profession and welcomes California mental health practitioners in all specialties.
 Member benefits include professional development opportunities, continuing education courses, and discounted malpractice and liability insurance.
-Student members may apply for scholarships and take advantage of the jobs board.
+Student members may apply for scholarships and take advantage of a jobs board.

-- American Mental Health Counselors Association: Membership in this organization affords mental health practitioners access to professional development opportunities and practice management tools.
-AMHCA members enjoy frequent networking events, plus continuing education solutions and industry-specific training.
+- American Mental Health Counselors Association Membership in this organization affords mental health practitioners access to professional development opportunities and practice management tools.
+AMHCA members enjoy frequent networking events, as well as continuing education options and industry-specific training.
 Vendors affiliated with the organization also extend discounts on liability insurance and other professional products.
-Scholarly research and news on industry current events is readily available on the AMHCA website.
+Scholarly research and news on industry current events are readily available on AMHCA's website.